ArturStarling/QR-Organizer/README.md

 	buildozer android debug deploy run

-Note:the command *buildozer init* crates a .spec file with the configurantions of your app. if you are having problem with *buildozer android debug deploy run* you may want to use the configuration in the .spec we provided.
+Note: the command *buildozer init* crates a .spec file with the configurantions of your app. if you are having problem with *buildozer android debug deploy run* you may want to use the configuration in the .spec we provided.

 # Test it on your android device:
 1. Download the apk on your android device